scottyschup/ruby-curriculum/projects/w2d2-chess.md

 ## Tips

-* Do **not** concern yourself with tricky moves like "en passant".
-Don't implement castling, draws, or pawn promotion.
+* Do not implement tricky moves like "en passant".
+Don't implement castling, draws, or pawn promotion either.
 You **should** handle check and check mate, however.
 * Once you get some of your pieces moving around the board, **call over your TA for a code-review**.
 * Here's a four-move sequence to get to checkmate from a starting